mobiusml/aana_sdk/docs/getting_started.md

             raise InferenceException(self.model_id) from e
 ```

-Now you have a deployment!
-Unfortunately, that's not enough to run it just yet.
+That is our production deployment.
+As before, we must add pipeline nodes to be able to call it.

 ## Adding Pipeline Nodes

-Next you need to add some pipeline nodes to aana/config/pipeline.py so you can use your new deployment.
-A typical minimal, 1-stage inference workflow might be:
+A typical workflow with one inference stage might be:

 1. input - says which input to get from a request
 2. preprocessing - turning the HTTP request into something you can use (download files, etc)